About the Journal

-Manuscripts may describe original work in a Full Paper (Original Article) or a Short Communication, Case Reports or may form a Review of the existing state of knowledge on a particular aspect of veterinary science.
+Manuscripts may describe original work in a Full Paper (Original Article) or a Short Communication, Case Reports or may form a Review (Review article) of the existing state of knowledge on a particular aspect of veterinary science.
 Reviews should, in general, be written in support of original investigations.

 The publication of an article in a peer-reviewed journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society of society-owned or sponsored journals.

 Research involving Animal subjects or Animal material must have been approved by an appropriate ethics committee.
 Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
 The Basel Declaration outlines fundamental principles to adhere to when conducting research in animals and the International Council for Laboratory Animal Science (ICLAS) has also published ethical guidelines.

 For experimental studies involving client-owned animals, authors must also document informed consent from the client or owner and adherence to a high standard (best practice) of veterinary care.

 Field studies and other non-experimental research on animals must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
 A statement detailing compliance with relevant guidelines and/or appropriate permissions or licenses must be included in the manuscript.